 The Cash Fund invests mainly in cash and cash equivalents.
-These may include investments issued by the New Zealand Government, New Zealand-registered banks, corporations and local authorities.
+Investments may include cash and cash equivalents issued by:

+- the New Zealand Government, New Zealand-registered banks, corporations or local authorities; or - non-New Zealand sovereign, supranationals or related agencies denominated in New Zealand dollars.